-To upload the switch history log file to a TFTP server, open the TFTP Services folder in the Maintenance folder and then click the Upload Log link:
+To upload the switch history log file to a TFTP server, click Maintenance > TFTP Services > Upload Log:

-Figure 9- 4.
+Figure 9-4.
 Upload Log to TFTP Server window

 Enter the IP address of the TFTP server and the path and filename for the history log on the TFTP server.
 Click Start to record the IP address of the TFTP server and to initiate the file transfer.